 In addition to liabilities, the statement of financial position/governmental funds balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of resources that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-In addition to the items related to changes in the net pension liability as discussed below, the School System has one type of item, which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
-Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenues from one source: property taxes.
-These amounts are deferred and will be recognized as an inflow of resources in the period in which the amounts become available.
-The Governmental Activities report several types of deferred inflows of resources related to the reporting of the net pension liability and net OPEB liability.
-See also Note 9 - Retirement Plans and Note 10 - Other Post-Employment Benefits.
+In addition to the items reported by the Governmental Activities related to changes in the net pension liability and net OPEB liability as discussed in Note 9 - Retirement Plans and Note 10 - Other Post-Employment Benefits, the School System has one item, which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.